Community News Funds

 • Create a steering committee of civic leaders that eventually grows to become a board of governance for fund expansions and dispersals

-• Ensure with local news partners that the community benefits from a wide range of types of reporting (investigative, hyperlocal, features, etc.) and targets of coverage (ie., health, education, environment, criminal justice, economic development).
+• Ensure with local news partners that the community benefits from a wide range reporting (news, investigative, features, etc.) and coverage areas (ie., education, environment, health, local business, local government).

 Hear from our partners